 Rent it to Gardening Companies

 There are lots of companies who offer services that pertain to gardens.
 These can include selling garden furniture, plants or offering services.
-Regardless, they will always be looking for new locations to shoot product images or videos.
 There are websites available that ask potential clients to register their properties.
 If you do and are chosen, you could earn some serious money for simply allowing people to take some photos in your garden.

 Grow Plants to Sell